marcory-hub/hailo_gcp/create-and-connect-gcp-vm-instance-w-local-terminal.md

 **Firewall**: activate allow HTTP traffic (needed for Jupyter notebook on local browser)

 - Click CREATE

-This guide provides a basic configuration.
-You might need to adjust settings based on your specific needs.

 ## Upload public key to CGP

-### Add public SSH key

-In GCP Navigation Menu navigate to Compute Engine > Metadata > SSH KEYS > EDIT > +ADD ITEM
+- In GCP Navigation Menu navigate to Compute Engine > Metadata > SSH KEYS > EDIT > +ADD ITEM
 - Open your public key in your local terminal (for example with nano GCPkey.pub)
 - Copy this key
 - In GCP click ADD SSH KEY